st-tu-dresden/inloop/CONTRIBUTING.md

 ### Commit messages

-First of all, [setup your Git client][git-setup] using your real name and email.

 We care about a [usable Git history][good-commits1] and are picky about [well-formed commit messages][good-commits2].
 Put as much effort into your commit messages as into your code, other people will appreciate it.